2017: Harder. Better. Faster. Stronger.

 Realizing the person you've partnered with to get through life was better off with someone else.
 Andrea and I's path was diverging.
 Separation finally needed to happen.
-There's no guide on how a separation should work but I think Andrea and I did the best we could for our particular situation.
+There's no guide on how a divorce should work, but I think Andrea and I did the best we could for our particular situation.
 A lot of learning is happening.
 We might be learning more about relationships apart than we ever did together.
-Divorce is inevitable but Andrea and I are still a team for Ainsley and George.
+Divorce is inevitable, but Andrea and I are still a team for Ainsley and George.
 She's just not a co-captain of Team Peters anymore; She's a Co-Parent.
 We will do our best to share in Ainsley and George's lives with a 50/50 amount of time but with 100% effort from both of us.
-They are our greatest responsibility.
+They are our most significant responsibility.

 And for those who want more details about our separation, I would suggest contacting us each privately.
 I will openly tell you what I can, but trust me, at this point the details do not matter.
 It's better for everyone involved.

 Work.
 1907 has been the most challenging "job" I've ever had.
-This is a good kind of challenge.
+This is the right kind of challenge.
 So much potential; the most potential for me personally, but I'll have to work harder than ever.
 This 1st year is a hardening year.
 You can't get Better, Faster, or Stronger without being hardened first.
 It's very similar to ultra distance gravel cycling for me.
-To go the distance you have to increase the load of pain your body can endure.
+To go the distance, you have to increase the load of pain your body can endure.